JAForbes/pgzx/readme.md

     | --ssl=require         Requires ssl
     | --ssl=reject          Reject unauthorized connections
     | --ssl=no-reject       Do not reject unauthorized connections
-    | --ssl=heroku          --ssl-no-reject if the host ends with a .com
+    | --ssl=heroku          --no-ssl-reject if the host ends with a .com

     For more detailed connection options, connect to postgres manually via -X

+Advanced:

+--sql-max                   Max number of connections (default:10) --sql-idle-timeout          Idle connection timeout in seconds (default:0) --sql-connect-timeout       Idle connection timeout in seconds (default:30) --sql-prepare               Automatic creation of prepared statements (default:false) --sql-var a=2 b="hello"     Specify a connection parameter

 [ZXOPTIONS]